 Security policies may support credential caching to allow the user to run sudo again for a period of time without requiring authentication.
-The sudoers policy caches credentials for 5 minutes, unless overridden in sudoers(5).
+By default, the sudoers policy caches credentials on a per-terminal basis for 5 minutes.
+See the timestamp\type and timestamp\timeout options in sudoers(5) for more information.
 By running sudo with the -v option, a user can update the cached credentials without running a command.